-Preventative maintenance software (aka CMMS) helps to assess and evaluate assets and ensure their peak performance for the enterprise.
+Preventative maintenance software (a common feature of CMMS) helps to assess and evaluate assets and ensure their peak performance for the enterprise.
 In many ways, these resources are decision support tools for maintenance.
 They help promote pre-emptive and preventive maintenance — not just reactive maintenance routines.
 Here are 6 key tasks preventative maintenance software vastly improves:

 CMMS software helps companies to essentially visualize and automate ticketing practices, and handle maintenance tracking consistently, from the very beginning of a maintenance request cycle.